-In the case of ETL (Extract, Transform, Load) pipelines, data sources are like diverse dancers, each with unique characteristics, while transformations are the choreography that harmonizes and aligns their movements, mirroring data engineers' work.
+In ETL (Extract, Transform, Load) pipelines, data sources are like diverse dancers, each with unique characteristics.
+ETL meaning refers to the process of extracting data from various sources, transforming it into a usable format, and loading it into a target system.
+Transformations are the choreography that harmonizes and aligns their movements, mirroring data engineers' work.
+This can also be seen in data migration ETL scenarios, where historical data is moved and transformed into a new system.
 Dependencies represent the coordination essential for successful data performance, addressing errors and challenges, and integrating data for informed decisions.
+In an ETL business context, these dependencies often translate to aligning data processes with specific business goals and requirements.

 Business Results for Data Integration Leaders